KishanGangarama/Covid_Data_Analysis/README.md

-# Data Analyst Portfolio Project | SQL Data Exploration | Project 1/4
+# Covid Data Analyst Project | SQL Data Exploration
 This repository contains the code and documentation for the Data Analyst Portfolio Project focused on SQL data exploration.
 The project aims to provide beginners with a practical understanding of SQL, data cleaning, and visualization using Python and Tableau.

 ## Introduction